Updated November 2017

 We also considered zipper durability and angles where repeated use may cause them to wear out sooner.
 The Arc'teryx Covert CO

-and the Tortuga Outbreaker both had zippers that turned right angles, an obvious spot to watch for strain.
-The performances of the two were quite different, however.
-The Arc'teryx bag had a strong, smooth zipper which glided smoothly no matter how much we overstuffed the bag; the Tortuga's smaller zipper teeth, however, often got caught up as we tried to close the pack, even if it wasn't overstuffed.
+and the Tortuga Outbreaker both had zippers that turned right angles, a prominent spot to watch for any strain.
+The performances of the two were entirely different, however.
+The Arc'teryx bag had a robust and smooth zipper which glided smoothly no matter how much we overstuffed the bag; the Tortuga's smaller zipper teeth, however, often got caught up as we tried to close the pack, even if it wasn't overstuffed.

 The Minaal Carry-On 2.0 got its best score in this category